rail-cwru/boss/README.md

-# boss
+# imeiro

-Biased Offline Sampler Selection for Hierarchical Reinforcement Learning
+RL Framework.

+A modular and extensible one-stop framework for Reinforcement Learning with Agent interaction schemes.

+For requirements see `src/requirements.txt`